ICS has a partner school - Shree Mangal Dvip School (SMD) - in Kathmandu, Nepal. SMD is a boarding school for children from remote Himalayan villages.

 Tsewang (2017) returned to Nepal and is a student in Fine Arts at Kathmandu University.

-Sadip, our current Grade 12 scholarship student will be graduating in May 2018 and is applying to universities in Canada, USA & Finland to study Engineering.
+Pemi, our current Grade 12 scholarship student will be graduating in May 2019 and is applying to Maastricht University in Holland to study Psychology.

-Sonam, our current Grade 12 scholarship student, will be graduating in May 2018 and is currently applying to three universities in Canada and also a university in Poland.
+Tsewang, our current Grade 12 scholarship student will be graduating in May 2019 and is applying to the Amsterdam University of Applied Sciences to study Sports Management.